CannonDesign: History

-Will Cannon, Sr. started his architecture practice in Niagara Falls, New York, in 1915.
-He worked on Beaux-Arts style Niagara Falls City Hall in 1923.
-He and his sons, Will Jr. and Don, formed CannonDesign as a family business in 1945.
+CannonDesign dates back more than a century.
+In 1915, Will Cannon Sr. started his integrated architecture and engineering practice in Niagara Falls, N.Y.
+His best-known works from the period was the BeauxArts style Niagara Falls City Hall in 1923.
+When Cannon’s sons showed interest in their father’s practice, the trio formed a family business in 1945.
+Today, CannonDesign employes a design approach it created called Living-Centered Design, which addresses the interdependencies that exist between people, businesses, communities, society and environment.

 Acquisitions

 In 2009, the company acquired O'Donnell Wicklund Pigozzi & Peterson (OWP/P), a Chicago-based architecture firm.

 In late 2014, CannonDesign acquired Pittsburgh firm Astorino Co.
 The deal allowed CannonDesign to expand its footprint into Pittsburgh.

 In 2017, CannonDesign announced it was merging its global practice with FKP Architects, a Houston-based architecture firm with 90 employees.
 Denver-based Bennett Wagner Grody Architects also joined CannonDesign.

 In 2018, gkkworks, an architectural and construction practice with a significant presence in Southern California and Denver, Colorado, joined CannonDesign.

 In 2019, Blue Cottage Consulting merged with CannonDesign.
 The merger strengthened CannonDesign's consulting and planning capabilities within the healthcare, education and workplace sectors.
 Juliet Rogers assumed the role as President of the company.
 CannonDesign formed a strategic partnership with ModularDesign+, a modular design and prefabrication firm with a 100,000-SF warehouse in Euless, Texas.

 In 2024, SRG Partnership, an architecture, interiors and planning firm with studios in Portland, Oregon, and Seattle, Washington, has joined CannonDesign.
 Going forward, SRG Partnership will be known as SRG + CannonDesign.
 With the addition of SRG’s Portland and Seattle studios, CannonDesign has expanded to 18 offices and nearly 1,300 teammates across North America and India.